top of page

 • How specifically does the theme component work?

-Each round incorporates a theme into the golf game with fun objectives and small incentives.
+Each round incorporates a theme into the golf game with fun objectives & small incentives.
 Some games award ‘funny money’ credit, and there may be challenges that let your group use that credit to get out of tough situations.
 In some cases, incentives are given to the group with the most ‘funny money’ remaining, or for reaching a threshold goal that enters your name into a draw for a small prize.
 Some events also feature trivia components related to the theme.
 If you’re confused, don’t worry—you’ll receive a booklet upon arrival that explains everything.

 • Is there a ‘Dress Code’?
 Can we dress according to the theme?